 Story clubs

-I run two informal story clubs in Devon: South Devon Storytellers, based in Totnes (together with Ronnie Conboy) and Dartmoor Storytellers, based in Chagford.
+I help to run two informal story clubs in Devon: South Devon Storytellers, based in Totnes (together with Ronnie Conboy) and Dartmoor Storytellers, based in Chagford.
 Both groups are an opportunity for anyone to try their hand at storytelling, with a combination of longer performance story and short 10-minute story sharing.
 We’re a friendly bunch and it’s a great place to gain confidence in storytelling, and get feedback.
 Or: just come along to listen to stories!

 Dartmoor Storytellers has started again!
-We meet on the first Wednesday of every month at the Chagford Inn, Chagford, 8pm, and also hold occasional performance storytelling nights in Chagford and around the moor.
+We meet on the second Wednesday of every month at the Chagford Inn, Chagford, 8pm, and also hold occasional performance storytelling nights in Chagford and around the moor.
 You can find out more on the group’s Facebook page here.

 “a delicious feast of tales, and such a lovely gang of people too…”